ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 backup_file
-  Specify an unique USS file name or data set name for the destination backup.
+  Specify a unique USS file name or data set name for the destination backup.

   If the destination (dest) is a USS file or path, the backup_file name must be a file or path name, and the USS path or file must be an absolute path name.